Sydney's industrial and logistics market is now the tightest in Australia, with an official vacancy rate of just 0.2%.

 Industrial tenants need to know they have options, even in a tight market.
 And creating competition for your tenancy will be your great equaliser in negotiations.

-Tenant CS provides tenant representation services exclusively to office, industrial and warehouse tenants across the Asia-Pacific.
+Tenant CS provides tenant representation services exclusively to office, industrial and warehouse tenants across Australia and New Zealand.

 If you have an upcoming lease expiry in 2024 or 2025, get in touch with Tenant CS.